Deep learning approach for identification of HII regions during reionization in 21-cm observations -- III. image recovery: Application to Large Images

 \section{Application to Large Images}

-Though \serenet{} has been trained on 2D image data with a mesh size of $128$ per side, we can easily apply it to images with larger mesh dimensions.
-In \autoref{fig:largefov}, we show an example applied on an image with $1024^2$ pixels.
-We apply a kernel with an overlapping factor of $\frac{1}{32}$.
+Although \serenet{} has been trained on 2D image data with a mesh size of $128$ per side, it can be easily applied to images with larger mesh dimensions.
+In \autoref{fig:largefov}, we show an example applied to an image with $1024^2$ pixels.
+We use a kernel with an overlapping factor of $\frac{1}{32}$.
 This factor indicates the portion of the image that overlaps.
 For instance, a factor of $1$ is the case where each kernel is applied back-to-back with no overlap, while $\frac{1}{2}$ is the case where half the image is overlapped.

 The inset plot shows a zoom-in on the bottom left corner of the larger image.
 The zoom-in size corresponds to the kernel dimensions and the shape of the \serenet{} input, as mentioned in \S\ref{sec:pipeline}.
-As we can see from the image, the pixels on the borders of the image are under-sampled, and only the very first $4\times4$ pixels are sampled only once.
+As we can see from the image, the pixels on the borders of the image are undersampled, and only the very first $4\times4$ pixels are sampled only once.
 However, from the SKA-Low tomographic image with $\rm{FoV}\simeq10\,\rm deg$, we expect that only the central $4\times4\,\rm deg$ region will be processed for summary statistic analysis.

 Because of the selected overlapping factor, this setup virtually creates $\num{50176}$ of partially overlapping images that \serenet{} need to process and eventually puzzle back together.
 Overlapping pixels are combined with a simple average based on the number of overlaps, indicated by the colorbar in \autoref{fig:largefov}.